Embedded Payments for CCaaS: The Platform Operator's Guide

 If you're evaluating embedded payment options for your CCaaS platform, these are the five criteria that matter.
 Anything that can't satisfy all five is either a compliance risk or a commercial compromise.

 1. PCI scope isolation.
 The payment layer carries PCI compliance, not your platform.
 Card data should never touch your infrastructure, your recording layer, or your AI pipeline.
-Ask specifically whether DTMF capture isolates keypresses from the voice recording.
-Ask which PCI tier the payment provider is certified at.
+Ask specifically whether the card is captured inside the provider's own certified environment (so the digits never reach your recordings), rather than relying on stripping or post-processing inside your stack.
+Ask which PCI tier the provider is certified at.

 3. PSP flexibility.
 Your enterprise customers have existing gateway relationships.
 Your payment layer must support multi-PSP routing and allow each customer to use their own gateway.
 Any solution that requires a single PSP will fail enterprise procurement at companies with established payment relationships.